Okpainmo/Okpainmo/README.md

 I am a versatile senior software engineer specializing in full-stack engineering and blockchain development.
 Feel free to call me ‘a one-man startup/agency powerhouse’.

-I pride myself in being "A strategic generalist"!!!

 I excel in taking ownership, and spear-heading the development(from ground up - including Cloud Engineering and DevOps) of scalable, high-quality software across web, mobile, and blockchain platforms.

 I've led multiple on teams, both in engineering and management, and I'm currently Founder/Agency-Lead and CTO at Zed Labs.